 Postdoctoral Clinical Fellows

 When: The call for postdoctoral clinical fellows with their own funding in place is open all year.
-The call for Crick-funded fellowships for 2023 entry is opens from Monday 13 March until Friday 28 April 2023.
+The call for Crick-funded fellowships is usually open from mid-March until late April.

 Who: This opportunity would suit talented and motivated postdoctoral clinical fellows who are passionate about research and show outstanding potential for continuing a career in academic medicine.
 Applicants should have completed a medical degree, or equivalent clinical professional qualification, and hold, or be about to hold, a research PhD.
 Applications are welcome from all medical and surgical specialties.

 Apply: Interested applicants, for both independently and Crick-funded fellowships, should apply directly through the Crick’s website.

 More information: Applications are invited for Crick postdoctoral career development fellowships for clinicians at the Francis Crick Institute (the Crick).
 These fellowships provide funding for one year full-time or two years part-time postdoctoral research experience for clinicians in a Crick research group.
 Fellows with their own salary funded via NIHR, their universities or other external funding schemes may also apply to be hosted within a Crick research group.

 The fellowships aim to:

 - Provide clinicians with a postdoctoral extension of their research experience, and with scientific networking, training and career development opportunities.

 - Provide a platform from which fellows may apply for external funding, e.g. clinician scientist fellowships, to be held at the Crick or elsewhere.